THE BOOK OF PHANTOMS: VALERIE JOUVE AND THE CRISIS OF THE CONTEMPORARY PORTRAIT

 Georges Perec was arguing for something similar to Benjamin in his essay Approaches to What?: “The daily papers talk of everything except the daily.
 The daily papers annoy me, they teach me nothing.
 What they recount doesn’t concern me, doesn’t ask me questions and doesn’t answer the question I ask or would like to ask.
 What’s really going on, what we’re experiencing, the rest, all the rest, where is it?”
 In effect Perec is saying that the daily newspaper pretends to deliver reality in the form of text and images but that, in reality, it does no such thing.
 It provides stories and effects, anecdotes and quotes, editorials and illustrations, concepts and conclusions, but reality is nowhere to be found.
 Where is it?
 Perec asks - the question is in one sense rhetorical, for the answer is that it is elsewhere, outside of the regime of image/text found in newspapers - and as we see with the work of Morimura and Opie, outside of the regime of aesthetics found in Art.

 The idea that young men in the Midwest would need someone from Los Angeles or New York to come to their hometown and explore issues of any kind is already to some extent so removed from reality as to be unintentionally funny.
 One can already see the outlines of a skit that could be made from it - something like Charles Ludlam's wonderful, and very funny, play from the New York downtown scene of the 1980's, Le Bourgeois Avant-Garde.
 But the moral issue becomes serious when we consider that Opie’s work has a functional reason that the institutional apparatus is interested in promoting – and that is the idea that “issues” can be photographed and inserted into artworks, that are then extrapolated by academics and museum administrators who explain what those “issues” might be to the museum public.
 This helpless and uninformed public presumably needs explanations since they only see large scale photographs, with pinpoint focus, of football players wearing their gear on a field posing for a picture - the reason they see this of course is that this is what is in front of them.
 It is the job of the academic or museum director to explain the meaning that lies under the surface, hidden in some invisible place that they see because they are trained professionals.
-Therefore it is in the descriptive text where the central nervous system of the work is to be found, not in the images, which in this case are merely the "delivery systems" for themes - an approach to artmaking that many young artists learn in graduate programs in the West, and treat as a matter of course.
+Therefore it is in the descriptive text where the central nervous system of the work is to be found, not in the images, which in this case are merely the "delivery systems" for themes (an approach to art making that many young artists learn in graduate programs in the West, and treat as a matter of course).
+The world as portrayed is not the world as it is regardless of the supporting texts that may try to make us believe it is so.

 The central relationship under discussion here is not between the photographer and the subject, but between the photographer and the caption writer and the essayist who delivers the meaning.
 Opie’s photographs are expository illustrations that serve the text that explains and interprets, but the problem remains: The reason the public cannot see these “issues” is because they are, in fact, not there.
 Opie’s work serves to illustrate - or we might say stage - the already prescribed notions of “masculinity, community, and national identity” that the institution would like to promote because they already have a clear concept about football players and the "correct" way to understand their condition - instead of living human beings there are codes of masculinity, codes of behavior, codes of social conditioning, etc. What he have here is a sleight of hand - a presumed attempt to extrapolate ideas from an image premade to illustrate concepts already accepted as fact.
 There is certainly something that we can learn from Opie's photographs, but it is not about football players in the Midwest, but rather about the rules of reading photographic discourse within institutions in New York and Los Angeles.
 In a strange sense, Opie’s work is so conservative, orthodox and pedagogic that it ceases to be about those young men – just as the photograph of factories taken by photojournalists that Benjamin was describing, regardless of their well intentioned premise, were not really about factories or the people who spent their lives there, but only served the interests of pre-established narratives that used the pictures as a means to an end - the photograph is merely supporting evidence, an exhibit, “proof.”